There was a recent experience when I was playing around with Go-lang’s struct and JSON marshal. Take a look at below example

 Any method or variables starting with a small case letter will be considered as private / Unexported fields.
 That’s not how “privacy” works in Go

-package will not have access for setting/getting private / Unexported fields.
+In the above case, json is a separate package, so the json package will not have access for setting/getting private / Unexported fields.

 package main